• Skip to primary navigation

 Chanar payesh served in two dessert bowls

 My mother often used to prepare this payesh.
 Memories of those childhood days are still fresh.
-My mom used to make it often either during festive seasons or just like that sometimes.
-Chaler Payesh or rice pudding was the most popular sweet then.
+My mom used to prepare it often, either during festive seasons or just like that at times.
+Chaler Payesh and Nolen Gurer Payesh were the most popular sweet dish in Bengali households.
 However, I used to prefer chanar payesh than chaler payesh.

 Jump to: